seinoxygen/wp-github/readme.txt

 Tags: github, profile, repositories, commits, issues, gists, widget, shortcode Requires at least: 3.0.1
 Tested up to: 3.8.1
-Stable tag: 1.1
+Stable tag: 1.2
 License: MIT License
 License URI: http://opensource.org/licenses/MIT

-Display users Github public repositories, commits, issues and gists.
+Display users Github public profile, repositories, commits, issues and gists.

 == Description ==

-WP Github provides three sidebar widgets which can be configured to display public repositories, commits, issues and gists from github in the sidebar.
+WP Github provides three sidebar widgets which can be configured to display public profile, repositories, commits, issues and gists from github in the sidebar.
 You can have as many widgets as you want configured to display different repositories.

 Currently the plugin can list: